-- Section 2 provides an overview of the S-100 based architecture and governance. - Section 3 addresses use and maintenance of the S-100 Registry. - Section 4 discusses existing and planned data product specifications based on the S-100 Registry in general, whereas - Section 5 presents the specific roadmap for the development and implementation of S-101 ENCs, - Section 6 outlines the process for developing and implementing other S-100 based product specifications for IHO products and services, and and the establishement of the S-100 Test Bed - Section 7 outlines the process for developing and implementing S-100 based product specifications for IHO and non-IHO products and services. - Section 8, finally elaborates the impacts on and interactions with the various stakeholders as anticipated so far.
+- > Section 2 provides an overview of the S-100 based architecture and governance. - ➤ Section 3 addresses use and maintenance of the S-100 Registry. - > Section 4 discusses existing and planned data product specifications based on the S-100 Registry in general, whereas - > Section 5 presents the specific roadmap for the development and implementation of S-101 ENCs, - > Section 6 outlines the establishment of the S-100 Test Bed, - ➤ Section 7 outlines the process for developing and implementing S-100 based product specifications for IHO and non-IHO products and services, and - > Section 8, finally elaborates the impacts on and interactions with the various stakeholders as anticipated so far.